ridwanbejo/ridwanbejo-homepage/content/about-me.md

 title: "About Me"
 ---

-Hi, I am Ridwan Fadjar Septian.
+Hi, I am Ridwan Fadjar.
 I am a passionate IT Engineer who took specialization in software (backend) and cloud infrastructure engineering.
 I have hands-on experience for 9+ years.
 Currently, I am living in Indonesia.
 I have interests in DevOps, cloud infrastructure development, high scalable systems, serverless computing, container orchestration, IT governance, IT security and many more.

 Currently, I am working as Cloud Infrastructure Engineer at [DKatalis Digital Lab](https://www.dkatalis.co/) which building end-to-end financial system in Indonesia.